tronprotocol/tips/tip-64.md

 ## Motivation
 In the distributed network, it is very hard for very node to keep status of other nodes and also ensure the correctness of data since instability networks environments.
 Any request can be delayed, or fail to send or manipulated by hackers like TCP hijacking , etc.  Reach a global consensus state between different nodes is interest topic and lots of scientists start to overcome this problem by coming up with different innovative architecture. pBFT is a really efficient way to solve it by providing 3f+1 replicas in the network.
 ## Specification
-Normally, pBFT have `request->Pre-prepare->prepare->commit->reply`  five types of message, but optimized tron pBFT just have `Pre-prepare->prepare->commit` three types of message, which is much easier to manipulate and implement.
+Normally, pBFT have `request->Pre-prepare->prepare->commit->reply`  five types of message, but optimized tron pBFT just have `Pre-prepare->prepare->commit` four types of message, which is much easier to manipulate and implement.
 By combining with current tron consensus algorithm, the first phase is block broadcasting, which is equivalent to the pre_prepare phase of traditional PBFT; the second is the vote stage where blocks are verified, equivalent to the prepare phase of traditional PBFT; the third phase is verifying vote results, equivalent to the commit phase of traditional PBFT.
 Below are the details:
 1. SRs will broadcast the message after producing a block
 2. Upon receiving the broadcast block, Verifiers will validate it, then sign and broadcast the result
 3. Upon receiving signed prepare messages from more than 2/3+1 Verifiers, a commit message will be generated, which will then be signed and broadcasted by Verifiers